 1 – Don’t Overthink Things

 A habit that is often associated with both shyness and social anxiety is to start dreading an encounter long before it actually happens.
-Everybody will be thinking about a job interview, first date or a difficult meeting a day or three before, but foreseeing the worst typically means that expectation will become reality.
+Like what Kristine Tye, MA, LMFT says, “Anxiety is an adaptation of that vital and fundamental fear response.
+Sometimes anxiety will tell you that the worst is true” Everybody will be thinking about a job interview, first date or a difficult meeting a day or three before, but foreseeing the worst typically means that expectation will become reality.

 Instead of entering the room already dreading the conversation, it is very useful to imagine it going well instead.
 This visualization technique may seem pointless if not mystical, but some of the most successful salespeople in the world swear by it.
 If you feel it might be helpful, think of yourself as an actor playing the role of some confident person you respect.